-Aigues-Mortes medieval city emerges from a amazing landscape, absolutely horizontal, made of brackish lagoons and salt marshes.
+Aigues-Mortes, the medieval city emerges from an astonishing landscape, at the borders of an absolutely horizontal plain made up of brackish lagoons and salt marshes.

 The Provençal word Aygue means "water" Aigues-Mortes are stagnant water, swamp surrounding the city.
 Since prehistoric times, inhabitants of the region lived from fishing and from salt exploitation.
 Saint-Louis decided the construction of the city for strategic reasons: the region was the only part of the royal estate bordering the Mediterranean Sea.
 St. Louis needs a port for a crusade, he went from Aigues-Mortes in 1248 for the Crusade of Egypt (7th Crusade), and in 1270 for the crusade which where he died.
 Aigues-Mortes was a busy port in the 13th and 14th centuries, but was soon overtaken by Marseille in 1481 when Provence was reunited to the royal domain.